chschmitz/cycles-maven-plugin/README.md

 The Maven Cycles Plugin detects package dependency cycles and suggests dependencies that should be removed to get back to an acyclic package graph.

+The plugin tries to suggest those dependencies for removal that go from stable to unstable packages, i.e., from packages with a high in-degree to those with a high out-degree.

 Example Usage
 -------------